-If you’re ready to begin investing or to explore your options, partnering with an investment advisor can be hugely beneficial.
+If you’re ready to begin investing or to explore your options, partnering with an advisor to manage your investments can be hugely beneficial.
 Not only do you receive expert guidance regarding opportunities to buy AND sell, but you have someone by your side who has experience with the process itself.
 Unfortunately, there are a number of misconceptions about working with these advisors, which can keep people from experiencing the extraordinary benefits.
 Let’s explore a few of these misconceptions and put them to rest.

 You Need to Be Wealthy